amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 return presigned_url
 ```

-#### Step-by-step:
-1. **S3 client and object are set up:** Prepare the S3 bucket details and the S3 client.
-2. **Get the label content:** Get the label content returned from the previous step.
-3. **Decode the label content** The label content returned by the api is decoded.
-4. **Store to S3:** The decoded label is stored to S3.
-5. **Pre-sign:** A pre-signed URL is generated on the label object on S3.

 The pre-signed URL is finally passed to next steps such as printing.
 In this sample solution, the step functions last step provides the pre-signed URl to an SNS topic which triggers then sends it by Email.